rostislav-nikitin/coasyncpp/README.md

 Something went wrong...
 ```

 As you can see in the expected implementation coroutine result type is an `async<T>` where the type of the `task.result()` is a `std::expected<T, async_error>`.
-In the successfull case the resulting value will be wrapped into the `std::expected` value member.
-But if some uncatched exeception will be thrown then error member of std::excpected will store the `async_error`.
+In the successful case, the resulting value will be wrapped into the `std::expected` value member.
+But if some uncaught exception is thrown, then the error member of std::excpected will store the `async_error`.

-All exceptions happends inside a coroutine are catched at the background and transformed into the `async_error`.
+All exceptions that happen inside a coroutine are caught in the background and transformed into the `async_error`.

 ### Variant

-Variant functionality represented in the `coasyncpp::variant` namespace.
+Variant functionality is represented in the `coasyncpp::variant` namespace.

 Let's look at the next example: